-NURB 32300 Molecular Principles of Nervous System Development invertebrate animals that advanced our understanding of nervous system development.
-Topics covered, among others, will include neural stem cells, neuronal specification and terminal differentiation, and circuit assembly.
+NURB 32300 Molecular Principles of Nervous System Development differentiation, and circuit assembly.
 Dogmas and current debates in developmental neurobiology will be discussed, aiming to promote critical thinking about the field.
 This advanced-level course is open to upper level undergraduate and graduate students and combines lectures, student presentations, and discussion sections.
 Winter Qtr.